bright/new-www/content/members/szymon-chmal.md

 ---
 A passionate senior frontend developer with a holistic view on software and a mind full of brilliant ideas.
 In love with React, but open to new technologies regarding both frontend and backend area.
 Technology is for him just a tool used to provide business value to software products he is working on.
 Ex-gamer, mountains lover and Asian cusine fan.

+Speaker at popular conferences such as [4developers](https://4developers.org.pl/), [Warsaw IT Days](https://warszawskiedniinformatyki.pl/).

 Join Szymon!
 [Check our career opportunities](/career).